 If you are reading this and still shaking your head, that’s OK.

 Go away and live your life and never come back here again.
 If you’re contemplating spending a year abroad or moving abroad for an indefinite amount of time, here are my final thoughts.

 It is your life.

 You have your own unique set of circumstances and obstacles.

-Ultimately only you can decide if a family gap year in France is right for you.
+Ultimately only you can decide if moving abroad with the kids is right for you.